 isula run -tid --runtime kata-runtime --network none busybox <command>

 The secure container supports the CNI network only and does not support the CNM network.
 The -p and --expose options cannot be used to expose container ports.
 When using a secure container, you need to specify the --net=none option.

 Start a pod.

 Create a service container and add it to the pod.
-Run the following command to create a service container using iSulad:
+Run the following commands to create a service container using the Docker engine and iSulad:

 isula run -tid --runtime kata-runtime --network none --annotation io.kubernetes.cri.container-type=container --annotation io.kubernetes.cri.sandbox-id=<sandbox-id> busybox <command>